PaulKinlan/paul.kinlan.me/source/_posts/2014-02-24-this-is-the-web-platform.markdown

 My preference is for 2 and 3.
 But actually 1 is what we *really* **really** need to solve.

-I like to solve level 1 problems &mdash; problems with a technical solution &mdash;, they're are the things I can fix.
+I like to solve level 1 problems &mdash; problems with a technical solution &mdash; they're are the things I can fix.
 I can meet developers and work with them on their apps and sites to measurably make the web better on large site at a time, but it is all small scale.
-Here is how I realised that:

 I decided to take a peak at the features that are supported across the latest mobile browsers and the reach that will have:  **[44%](http://onmobile.iwanttouse.com/#geolocation,flexbox)**.
 We can't honestly say to a business that you should build experiences for 44% of your potential user base (well, it depends who you want to sell or attract - your demographics might be highly skewed - i.e..
 Government legislation, Business demands.)